rpicard/explore-flask/11-handling_forms.md

 * Here's some more information about CSRF: https://www.owasp.org/index.php/CSRF}

-To start using Flask-WTF for CSRF protection, we'll need to define a view for our login form.
+To start using Flask-WTF for CSRF protection, we'll need to define a view for our login page.

 myapp/views.py
 ```